How To Embroider A Moon

 How To Embroider A Moon Step By Step

-Using 4 strands of floss, start at the tip of the moon and make satin stitches across the moon and over top of the split stitches you made.
+Using four strands of floss, start at the tip of the moon and make satin stitches across the moon and over top of the split stitches you made.
 These stitches will be relatively horizontal, but you can slant them slightly towards the two points of the moon.

 Moon Thread Painting Pattern